microsoft/PartnerResources/_docs/Industry/Healthcare/Azure AI Services for Health.md

 - ai
 ---

-# Learning Plan Resources for Azure AI Services for Health
+# Resources for Azure AI Services for Health

 ## Azure AI Services for Health